 symptom-guides

-PMS and PMDD are often discussed as if they're on the same spectrum with PMDD being "bad PMS."
+PMS and PMDD are often discussed as if they are on the same spectrum, with PMDD being bad PMS.
 This framing is partly true and partly misleading.
-Understanding where the line is — and why the tracking requirement exists — matters for both getting appropriate care and not dismissing legitimate suffering as "just PMS."
-The Shared Biology Both PMS and PMDD involve symptom onset in the luteal phase (after ovulation) and resolution within a few days of menstruation beginning.
+Understanding where the line is, and why the tracking requirement exists, matters for getting appropriate care and for not dismissing real suffering as just PMS.
+The Shared Biology Both PMS and PMDD involve symptom onset in the luteal phase, after ovulation, and resolution within a few days of menstruation beginning.
 This timing is the diagnostic feature that distinguishes both from ongoing mood or medical conditions.
-The luteal phase mechanism involves: Declining estrogen reducing serotonergic support (lower mood, less emotional resilience) Allopregnanolone (progesterone metabolite) acting on GABA receptors — calming for many people, dysphoric for some Inflammatory markers rising as the body prepares for menstruation HPA axis changes making the stress response more reactive in the late luteal phase In PMS, these changes produce manageable symptoms.
-In PMDD, the brain's response to allopregnanolone specifically is dysregulated — not that allopregnanolone levels are different, but that sensitivity to its changes is abnormal.
-Thi
+The luteal phase mechanism involves: Declining estrogen reducing serotonergic support, which lowers mood and emotional resilience Allopregnanolone , a progesterone metabolite, acting on GABA receptors, calming for many people but dysphoric for some Inflammatory markers rising as the body prepares for menstruation HPA axis changes making the stress response more reactive in the late luteal phase In PMS, these changes produce manageable symptoms.
+In PMDD, the brain's response to allopregnanolone specifically is dysregulated.
+The levels are not necessarily different, but the sensitivity to its changes is abnormal.
+This is why P